mila-iqia/blocks/docs/configuration.rst

    $ BLOCKS_DATA_PATH=/home/users/other_datasets python

-If a setting is not configured and does not provide a default, a :class:`ConfigurationError` is raised when it is accessed.
+If a setting is not configured and does not provide a default, a :class:`~.ConfigurationError` is raised when it is accessed.

-Configuration values can be accessed as attributes of ``blocks.config``.
+Configuration values can be accessed as attributes of :const:`blocks.config`.

     >>> from blocks import config
     >>> print(config.data_path) # doctest: +SKIP